secure-software-engineering/phasar/README.md

 Use the command:

-$ bin/main --help
+$ ./phasar --help

 in order to display the manual and help message.

 Please be careful and check if errors occure during the compilation of our framework.

-After having compiled ourframework running small test example seems adequate.
+After having compiled phasar, running small test example seems adequate.
 If errors occur when running the test example your compiler might be misconfigured or worse (please report if that happens).